 It should be emphasized that the present lack of alternatives to (some of) the uses of a substance or the time needed to transfer to alternatives is not considered as a viable reason for prolonging the latest application dates.
 These aspects are considered in the next phase of the authorisation process, i.e., when assessing an authorisation application.
 Article 55 of REACH explicitly stipulates that applicants for authorisation shall analyse the availability of alternatives and consider their risks, and the technical and economic feasibility of substitution (this has to be included in the analysis of alternatives to be submitted as part of the authorisation application in accordance with Art.
 62 (4e)).
 This information will be taken into account by the Risk Assessment and Socio-Economic Analysis Committees when forming their opinions and by the Commission when taking the final decision on an authorisation application.
-This may have an impact of the decision on granting the applied for authorisation and the conditions applicable to the authorisation, such as e.g. the length of the time limited review period of the authorisation.
+This may have an impact of the authorisation application, such as e.g. the length of the time limited review period of the authorisation.